 When you are pregnant, you do everything possible to protect your baby’s health.
 You try to rest, exercise, eat healthfully, and avoid alcohol.
 Some experts are saying that you should also avoid overexposure to some common household chemicals.
 What are these chemicals and how can you protect your baby from being exposed to them?

 Bleach, oven cleaners, and other cleaning agents can harm an unborn baby.
-A good rule of thumb while you are pregnant is to limit your use of these chemicals and take protective measures when you use them.
+You should limit your use of these chemicals and take protective measures when you use them.

 Until your baby is born, you might want to consider having someone else takeover the house cleaning that requires toxic substances.
 This way, the chances of harming your baby will be reduced.
 If you do use chemical cleaning agents, wear rubber gloves and open the windows to ventilate the room.
 But if you’ve done a little house cleaning since you’ve become pregnant, don’t worry.
 It is unlikely that occasional and indirect exposure to these chemicals will harm your baby.